allinbits/cosmos-cash/docs/Explanation/ADR/adr-005-registration-credential.md

 #### Name Type

-`Name type` identifies the nature of the name being specified for a legal person. `Name Type` CAN TAKE the following values:
+A legal person can operate using a range of different names - see the example above. `Name Type` CAN TAKE the following values:

 | Code   | Name         | Description                                             |
 | :----- | :----------- | :------------------------------------------------------ |